What does “itterasshai” mean in Japanese?

 Let me start with the definition and meanings of “itterasshai”.

-Grammatically, “itterasshai” consists of the following three parts:
+“Itterasshai” consists of the following three components:

-When we meet new Japanese phrases, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of phrases they form.
+When we meet new Japanese phrases, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the phrases they form.
 Actually, here, we could get the better understanding of “itterasshai” through the detailed check above.

 Example #1: when and how to use “itterasshai”